-Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward.

-- If there is a heavy weed burden, spray with a herbicide such as glyphosate before cultivation. - Sow grass either: - o Between 15th March and 31st May 2023 or - o Between 15th July and 30th September 2023 - Autumn (August/September) is a suitable time to establish grass.
-If you have to establish in spring, then use a higher seed rate. - Broadcast or drill seed into a firm, consolidated and clean seedbed and then roll or harrow to help ensure good seed to soil contact, retain moisture and reduce movement of slugs within the soil profile.
-Direct drilling into stubble is permitted as long as it results in an adequate level of grass establishment (i.e. approx. 80% groundcover by 1st December 2023). - Sow the species mix and seed rate specified in the Nature-based Project Agreement relevant to each plot.
-General requirements will be: - Establish a sward of at least one agricultural grass species, plus legumes such as clover if desired.
+- Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward. - If there is a heavy weed burden, spray with a herbicide such as glyphosate before cultivation. - Establish grass either: - o Between 15th March and 31st May 2023, or - o Between 15th July and 30th September 2023. - Autumn (August/September) is a suitable time to establish grass.
+If you have to establish in spring, then use a higher seed rate. - Broadcast or drill seed into a firm, consolidated and clean seedbed and then roll or harrow to help ensure good seed to soil contact, retain moisture, and reduce movement of slugs within the soil profile.
+Direct drilling into stubble is permitted as long as it results in an adequate level of grass establishment (i.e. approx. 80% groundcover by 1st December 2023). - Sow the species mix and seed rate specified in the project agreement relevant to each plot.
+General requirements will be: - Establish a mixed sward of traditional hay meadow grasses, plus legumes such as clover if desired.
 Wildflowers and herbs such as yarrow and plantain may also be included.
+Do not include any Italian or Westerwold ryegrass in the seed mix, or a high proportion of perennial ryegrass.